sagarmittal1/30DaysOfCode/days/day-0.md

 ### Things I learned -

-`getline(cin, var` is used to get a string until it stopped, like if use cin then it will stopped if it encounter a whiesapce or enter.
+`getline(cin, var)` is used to get a string until it stopped, like if use cin then it will stopped if it encounter a whitespace or enter.